 Amazon is already accepting pre-orders for the game's PC, Playstation 4, and Xbox One versions.

 Fallout 76 trailers

-During the Xbox showcase at E3 we got another, longer, look at Fallout 76 and you can watch it below:
+During the Xbox showcase at E3 we got another, longer and more detailed, look at Fallout 76 and you can watch it below:

-The announcement trailer for Fallout 76 shows a shiny Fallout world that hints a lot about what we might see in the final game.
-You can pore over it yourself below:
+The announcement trailer for Fallout 76 shows a shiny Fallout world that hints a lot about what we might see in the final game but doesn't give much in the way of specific details.
+You can pore over it yourself here: